mwittig/etherport-client/README.md

 ## Usage Examples

+The following usage examples can also be found in the `examples` directory of this package/project.
+ Note, you'll need to manually install the required packages to run the examples (see `require` statements in the example code).

 ### Tethering a Johnny Five IO-Plugin

 Create an `EtherPortClient` with `host` and `port` properties referring to the peer transport endpoint of the